jberkenbilt/qfs/README.md

 * Decide if site tar is worth it.
 If not, search for `-save-site` and `-site-file` and move the design of that feature to a separate part of the document in case it ever comes back.
 * Lifecycle tests
-  * exclude something in repo filter, run `clean-repo`, and watch it disappear
   * recreate site
     * delete site2 except .qfs/{repo,site}
     * delete site2 db in repo